ashtontheanalyst/IPG-Inventory/README.md

 - Fixed bug where selecting the "Seen" or "Maint" button would reset the location back to all of them instead of the current location the user had truly selected.

+**11/18/25**
+- Tried bringing in the 2062 generator but was not compatible with the pre-exisiting code/system, need to figure out how to fix that and get it operational

 ## Ideas
 1. **[DONE]** Convert Ethan's Ruby on Rails application to a Python Flask application
 2. **[DONE]** Fix the hosting problem by hosting the Flask application on pythonanywhere with a